cheung-arthur/cse15l-lab-reports/lab5.md

 I'm expecting to see all tests pass, but instead I see that I get two failures when running my JUNit tester methods.

 **Detail the failure-inducing input and context.
 That might mean any or all of the command you're running, a test case, command-line arguments, working directory, even the last few commands you ran.
-Do your best to provide as much context as you can.**
+Do your best to provide as much context as you can.**.

 Below is the code for my 'ListEx' class:
 ![Image](ListEx.png)